 Electroconvulsive Therapy (ECT)

 Before ECT, you are given anesthesia to put you in a sleepy state, and you are given medicines to relax your muscles.
-Then an electrical current is briefly sent to the brain through electrodes placed on the temples or elsewhere on the head, depending on the condition and type of ETC. The electrical stimulation, which lasts up to 8 seconds, produces a short seizure.
-Because of anesthesia, the seizure activity related to ECT does not cause the body to convulse.
+Then an electrical current is briefly sent to the brain through electrodes placed on the temples or elsewhere on the head, depending on the condition and type of ECT.
+The electrical stimulation, which lasts up to 8 seconds, produces a short seizure.
+Because of

 ECT treatments are usually done 2 to 3 times a week for 2 to 3 weeks.
 Maintenance treatments may be done one time each week, tapering down to one time each month.
 They may continue for several months to a year, to reduce the risk of relapse.
 ECT is usually given in combination with medicine, psychotherapy, family therapy, and behavioral therapy.